 Whether we hope to avoid unfavorable circumstances or daydream of a deep desire being fulfilled, we have all allow our minds to slip into future tripping at some point or another.
 But what if I told you that letting your head get out into the future too much, could actually be detrimental to being able to enjoy life?

-What if I am never able afford that standard of living?
+- What if I am never able to afford that standard of living?

 Coming later this month: